 After a lot of trial and error, I’ve come up with a foolproof recipe that results in a dreamy, creamy macaroni and cheese that you won’t be able to tell was made in an unconventional way.

 And since I’m always a fan of balancing sweet and savory flavors in almost any dish I make, this cast iron skillet mac and cheese is topped with crispy bacon and sautéed Michigan Gala apples.

 How to make Skillet Mac and Cheese:

-While traditional homemade mac and cheese is generally made by combining cooked noodles, shredded cheese and bechamel sauce (milk thickened with a roux of flour and butter), we’ll be omitting the flour and butter for this skillet mac and cheese.
+While traditional homemade mac and cheese (like my pimento mac and cheese) is generally made by combining cooked noodles, shredded cheese and bechamel sauce (milk thickened with a roux of flour and butter), we’ll be omitting the flour and butter for this skillet mac and cheese.
 Instead, we’ll use one skillet to first cook the bacon and the apples.

 What is in skillet mac and cheese with bacon and apples?:

 - whole milk

 - apples (Gala apples are my preference here, and in apple mug cakes)

 Tips for making this cast iron skillet mac and cheese recipe successful: